Whitman-Walker Health: 2010s

-Whitman-Walker marked the International AIDS Conference in July 2012 with "Return to Lisner," a community forum on HIV/AIDS held at the site of DC's first AIDS forum on April 4, 1983, also organized by Whitman-Walker.
+Whitman-Walker marked the International AIDS Conference in July 2012 with "Return to Lisner", a community forum on HIV/AIDS held at the site of D.C.'s first AIDS forum on April 4, 1983, also organized by Whitman-Walker.
 The July 24th forum drew hundreds to the Lisner Auditorium to hear speakers including Jeanne White-Ginder, the mother of Ryan White.

 As 2013 began, Whitman-Walker announced the construction of a new medical home set to open in 2015.
 The new facility would be at 1525 14th Street, NW, about two blocks south of Elizabeth Taylor Medical Center.
 It would be leased to WWH.

 In March 2013, WWH announced that it had ended 2012 with an unaudited $2.4 million surplus.
 This was the third consecutive year it had finished a year in the black.
 Whitman-Walker also ended 2012 with high patient satisfaction rates and high quality of care indicators.

-Mautner Project, the National Lesbian Health Organization, a DC-based nonprofit focused on the health care needs of lesbian, bisexual and transgender women, joined WWH in a collaboration in June 2013.
+Mautner Project, the National Lesbian Health Organization, a D.C.-based nonprofit focused on the health care needs of lesbian, bisexual and transgender women, joined WWH in a collaboration in June 2013.
 All of Mautner Project's programs and employees became a part of WWH, allowing Mautner's existing clients greater access to more health care services.

 In 2014, WWH announced the name change of its annual AIDS Walk to The Walk to End HIV.
-The name change “reflects a cataclysmic shift to what HIV is today – a chronic, manageable disease,” said Don Blanchon at the time of the announcement.
+The name change "reflects a cataclysmic shift to what HIV is today – a chronic, manageable disease", said Don Blanchon at the time of the announcement.
 AIDS Walk Washington was the first AIDS Walk in the country to change its name and remove AIDS from the title.

 2015 marked a new collaboration between the youth-serving organization Metro TeenAIDS (MTA) and WWH.
-Metro TeenAIDS became a part of WWH in February, maintaining all of MTA’s youth services and extending WWH’s service reach to young people.
+Metro TeenAIDS became a part of WWH in February, maintaining all of MTA's youth services and extending WWH's service reach to young people.

 In May 2015, WWH opened its state-of-the-art medical home at 1525 14th Street, NW.
 In comparison to Elizabeth Taylor Medical Center, the 42,000 square foot building doubled exam room space to 28, tripled dental chairs to nine and allowed for a street-facing pharmacy open to the whole community.
-With services spread over seven floors, the building (dubbed “1525”) houses primary medical care, dental care, behavioral health, legal services, wellness programs, and HIV counseling and testing.
+With services spread over seven floors, the building (dubbed "1525") houses primary medical care, dental care, behavioral health, legal services, wellness programs, and HIV counseling and testing.
 Administration staff continues to work out of Elizabeth Taylor Medical Center, and some programs continue to be housed there.

 In June, WWH announced that after the completion of a two-year planning and assessment process, its board of directors had decided to redevelop the Elizabeth Taylor Medical Center site with Streetscape via a joint venture partnership model.
 Whitman-Walker will be the majority owner of the joint venture and will retain major decision-making rights over key issues such as future programming/uses of the site.